'Hello, Annabel,' said James cheerfully. 'I've…'

 'I made the stuff myself.
 I wanted to do something to impress my Uncle George.
 I needed to test it, but Al and Lily were always too suspicious of me, and so was everyone at school.'
 As he stared sadly into my face, his eyes seemed to be focussed on the past; it was as if he was seeing me as that screaming eleven-year-old.

 'You were an easy target, no other reason,' he admitted.
 Remorse was visible in the corners of his eyes and I could see it creeping across his face.
 It appeared that the memories were torturing him, and I wondered if I could find the right words to actually make him cry.

 'Yes,' I told him.

 He nodded in sad and silent agreement.
 I simply glared at him, enjoying his discomfort.
 I watched this knuckles whiten as he clenched the bottles tightly.
-He slumpled and squirmed uncomfortably under my unforgiving gaze, and eventually continued.
+He slumped, and squirmed in discomfort under my unforgiving gaze.
+Eventually, he continued.

 'I'd be lying to you if I said that I've been wracked with guilt for nine years, Annabel.
 To be honest, I'd almost forgotten it, forgotten you, I'd even almost forgotten Henry, despite the great times we had when we were little.
 But—like I said—the expression on your face after you'd accidentally splashed me; bloody hell that worried me.
 I had no idea who you were, but you'd obviously recognised me, and you really hated me.
 It wasn't until we got here, and I finally figured out who you were, that I finally understood why.
 I'm really sorry, Annabel.'